top of page

 RZ-20180124-0131.jpg

-Time passed and friend Nick left, others joined, but eventually, they all left to head homeward as did Adrian’s brother.
-Adrian bought some land at the edge of the jungle.
-"I spent most of my time in the tropical forest observing and creating art.”
-Said, Adrian.
+Time passed in the jungle.
+Friend Nick left, others came and went, and eventually Adrian’s brother also returned home.
+Adrian stayed behind.
+He purchased a small piece of land on the edge of the rainforest.
+“I spent most of my time in the tropical forest observing and creating art,” he says.

-In 2001 Adrian worked as a gallery assistant at the Lismore Regional Gallery under the infamous gallery director Irene Hatfield who was acquitted in 2000 of shooting dead her philandering husband Christopher at their Maroubra home in 1985.
+In 2001, Adrian began working as a gallery assistant at the Lismore Regional Gallery under the notorious director Irene Hatfield, who had been acquitted the previous year of shooting her husband, Christopher, at their Maroubra home in 1985.
+It was a position that placed Adrian at the centre of a vibrant, unconventional regional art world.

-Adrian exhibited extensively in the Northern Rivers Area of NSW including the Lismore Regional Gallery, Byron Fine Art Gallery, and Blue Knob Gallery etc. He also won The Peoples Choice Award at the Northern River Spring Arts Festival for 3 years running.
+During this period, he exhibited extensively across the Northern Rivers region—including the Lismore Regional Gallery, Byron Fine Art Gallery, Blue Knob Gallery, and other venues.
+He went on to win the People’s Choice Award at the Northern Rivers Spring Arts Festival for three consecutive years.

 CV.